 - Search the word in the keyword list

-- Move the input cursor to end of the text.
+- Move the input cursor to the end of the text.

-- If search results do no match then reset the word to empty.
+- If search results do not match, then reset the word to empty.

 That’s how our word completion will work.
 Let’s write a pseudo code for it.